The TOP 3 Brain Health Diet Tips Every Student, Athlete, Mom, Business Professional And Senior Needs To Know

 The core idea students, athletes, moms, business professionals and seniors need to grasp with this diet tip is processed or convenience foods are foods that have been altered or deliberately changed, or come ready to eat by the time they come to you.
 In Feb NBC reported that people who eat more high processed foods such as chicken nuggets, instant noodles, etc. have a higher risk of cancer.

 The most important thing to get with this is according to Medical News Today, “Processed foods are usually loaded with sugar and high fructose corn syrup which contain no nutrient value, can effect metabolism, can lead to insulin resistance, increased cholesterol. high triglycerides, and accumulate in the liver.

 This will help you because processed foods are filled with ingredients that cause us to become addicted.
 One of these addictive ingredients is sugar which is 8 times more addictive than cocaine.
 Processed foods also contain artificial coloring’s, artificial preservatives and artificial sweeteners.
 The key word here is artificial.
 Artificial means man made not food in its natural state.

 At this point you should realize that eating processed foods may seem easier but it is a quick way to lose your health.
-Take control now by getting rid of all forms of processed carbs, sugar, and starch: corn, yams, potatoes, sweet potatoes, chips, crackers, cookies, pastries, muffins, pizza dough, cakes, doughnuts, sugary snacks, candy, energy bars, ice cream/frozen yogurt/sherbet, jams/jellies/preserves, ketchup, processed cheese spreads, juices, dried fruit, soft drinks/soda, fried foods, agave, sugar (white and brown), corn syrup, all packaged foods labeled “fat-free” or “low-fat” and on and on.
+Take control now by getting rid of all forms of processed carbs, sugar, and starch: corn, potatoes, chips, crackers, cookies, pastries, muffins, pizza dough, cakes, doughnuts, sugary snacks, candy, energy bars, ice cream/frozen yogurt/sherbet, jams/jellies/preserves, ketchup, processed cheese spreads, juices, dried fruit, soft drinks/soda, fried foods, agave, sugar (white and brown), corn syrup, all packaged foods labeled “fat-free” or “low-fat” and on and on.
 Start today, your health is worth it!.